 The water filtration system will be completely replaced and updated for increased water circulation and purification — referred to as a Life Support System.
 And new shade structures will help provide more comfort to the flock.

-During construction, the Humboldt penguins will temporarily relocate to the behind-the-scenes Flamingo Building.
+During construction, the Humboldt penguins temporarily relocated to the behind-the-scenes Flamingo Building.

-The project is slated to be complete in late 2024.
+The project will be completed in late 2024.

 © 2024 Milwaukee County Zoo.
 All Rights Reserved | Privacy Policy